PP-Module for LiFi Access Systems

 The TSF shall re-authenticate the user under the conditions [when the user changes their password, [selection: following TSF-initiated session locking, [assignment: other conditions], no other conditions]].

-There are no TSS evaluation activities for this component.
+There are no additional TSS evaluation activities for this component.

 Guidance

-There are no guidance evaluation activities for this component.
+There are no additional Guidance evaluation activities for this component.

 Tests

-The evaluator will attempt to change their password as directed by the operational guidance.
-While making this attempt, the evaluator will verify that re-authentication is required.
+The evaluator shall attempt to change their password as directed by the operational guidance.
+While making this attempt, the evaluator shall verify that re-authentication is required.

-If other re-authentication conditions are specified, the evaluator will cause those conditions to occur and verify that the TSF re-authenticates the authenticated user.
+If other re-authentication conditions are specified, the evaluator shall cause those conditions to occur and verify that the TSF re-authenticates the authenticated user.

 5.2.5 Security Management (FMT)